 The One Million Safer Kids Campaign is happening one-by-one in classrooms, parks, playgrounds, and living rooms every day in communities around the world as Kidpower staff, board members, and volunteers as well as parents, educators, and community leaders take simple steps to create access to age-appropriate safety skills and information.

 By teaching one child one skill, sharing one article with one parent, arranging one workshop for one scout troop, or giving one donation to bring skills to a child in need, one adult makes a lifetime of difference to the young people made safer as a result.

 No one is in a better position than you are to make the kids in your home, neighborhood, or community part of One Million Safer Kids.
 Read these testimonials to see how people have used Kidpower in their lives to make a difference.

 A world with One Million Safer Kids is also a better world for all of us, not just the million we help directly.
 It’s a world with more joyful playgrounds, classrooms, and neighborhoods.
 It’s a world with safer interactions between children and strangers in parks, farmers markets, and other public places.
 It’s a world with more relationships strengthened by strong boundary setting skills.
 It’s a world with less trauma and injury.
 It’s a world with one million young people using and strengthening advocacy skills to help themselves and others — skills they can develop and use for decades to come not just in school but in relationships, in work, in play, in politics, and in parenting others.
 The potential ripple effect of One Million Safer Kids is both staggering and achievable.

-What Can YOU Do to Help Create a World with One Million Safer Kids?
+What Can YOU Do to Help Create a World with another One Million Safer Kids?